 In this study, we have reoptimized the probe locations (compared to the probe locations we have used in our previous studies [2], [3] and [4]) to be matched with the spatial characteristics of InO CDL-A and UMi CDL-C channel models.
 The selected probe locations support both these channel models without moving or switching off the probes.
 In the probe location optimization phase, a minimum angular separation of 3.27° between two probes is imposed [7].
 The simulations are carried out for 28 GHz frequency band, and we have used the agreed NR MIMO OTA channel model implementation in [8].

-Unfortunately, the simulations did not complete on time prior to the submission deadline and will be provided in a revised (late) contribution.